-The high amounts of magnesium found in these healthy seeds supports your body in converting food to usable energy and bone density, as well as brain function including learning and memory.
+The high amounts of magnesium found in these healthy seeds support your body in converting food to usable energy and support bone density, as well as brain functions including learning and memory.

 They are also high in zinc, an important trace mineral.
-Zinc plays a structural role in many proteins and enzymes in the body.
+Zinc plays a structural role in many types of proteins and enzymes found in the body.
 It is also present in the nucleus of cells, where it works to stabilize DNA and RNA.

 Zinc can help to increase bone mass and prevent the deterioration of our eyes, which is also known as age-related macular degeneration.

-Lastly, the small amount of iron also contributes to your daily needs as part of a balanced diet.
+Lastly, the small amount of iron that this healthy snack contains also contributes to your daily needs, as part of a balanced diet.
 Iron is a key component of the hemoglobin in our blood, which helps transport oxygen throughout the body.

-Iron from animal-based sources (what is known as heme iron) is more easily absorbed, but plant-based sources also offer benefits.
+Iron from animal-based sources (what is known as heme iron) is more easily absorbed by the body, but plant-based sources also offer benefits.